CS171/Homework_instructions/week-02/hw/HW2.md

 In the first part of this homework, you will create a simple webpage with HTML and CSS.

-In the second part, you will do a design critique on an infographic visualization and include it into your website.
+In the second part, you will consider how the question affects the kind of visualization that answers the question well.

 This homework assumes that you have read Chapter 3 (up to page 36) in *D3 - Interactive Data Visualization for the Web* (Second Edition!) by Scott Murray.